tipxmr/tipxmr-frontend/README.md

 For the user the process is as follows:

-- Navigate to the tip website of the streamer
+- Navigate to the tip website of the streamer :eyes:
-- Entering a name and a message
+- Entering a name and a message :speech_balloon:
-- Paying an XMR address displayed on the website
+- Paying an XMR address displayed on the website :money_with_wings:
-- Done
+- Wait for your message in the stream :computer:

 # Getting Started